 Board Meeting Dates

-Meetings begin at 9:00am at the Tuscola County Medical Care Community main building.
 Meeting times are subject to change.
-All changes will be posted on the bulletin board in the Community's main corridor as well as this website.= Date has been changed.
+All changes will be posted on the bulletin board in the Community's main corridor as well as on this website.= Information has been changed.

 Tuscola County Medical Care Community